Murtaza-81/Modern-RNNs-for-Time-Series-Forecasting/README.md

-# CS511 Assignment 2: Modern RNNs for Time Series Forecasting
+## Modern RNNs for Time Series Forecasting

 ## Overview
 This project implements and compares two recurrent neural network architectures for multivariate time series forecasting on the ETTh1 (Electricity Transformer Temperature) dataset.